fishjam-dev/fishjam-docs/docs/deploying/vps.md

 ## 3. Choosing the right VPS

 Now let's go back to the Hetzner project site.
-It's time to choose and configure a server for Jellyfish.
+It's time to choose and configure a server for Fishjam.

-Although Jellyfish doesn't have minimum requirements to work, we encourage you to choose a middle-sized VPS (at least 8 cores) as media processing is consuming quite a lot of CPU.
+Although Fishjam doesn't have minimum requirements to work, we encourage you to choose a middle-sized VPS (at least 8 cores) as media processing is consuming quite a lot of CPU.
 Remember to choose a server located in the data center where you've created an IP address in the first step.

 For this tutorial, we decided on CPX21 from Hetzner Cloud running Ubuntu 22: